 Born: March 3, 1946 Beaumont, TX

-John Charles Fuller, born March 3, 1946, in Beaumont, Texas, is a former professional football player.
+John Charles Fuller, born March 3, 1946, in Beaumont, Texas, and attended South Park High School.
+He is a former professional football player.
 A standout athlete at Lamar, Fuller qualified for the 1968 Olympic trials in the decathlon.
 He played eight seasons as a safety in the National Football League for the San Francisco 49ers and New Orleans Saints.

 One of Lamar's most versatile athletes, Johnny Fuller, was a standout split end and punt returner for the Lamar's Southland Conference football championship teams of 1964, 1965, and 1966.
 He was named All-Conference in 1966 and 1967 and Little All-American in 1967.
 In 1967 he led the nation in Division II in punt returns with a 19.6 average.